mfroeling/QMRITools-website/pages/seg_seg.md

 ## Data Augmentation and Training

 For training, data is heavily augmented using various techniques such as scale, skew, rotation, translation, noise, sharpen, contrast, and brightness adjustments.
-Training is conducted with a batch size of 2 and a patch size of 32x112x112 voxels, with 256 datasets seen per epoch.
+Training is conducted with a batch size of 2 and a patch size of 40x96x96 voxels, with 512 datasets seen per epoch.
 Patches are selected after data augmentation.
 Training typically continues for 200-300 epochs, taking approximately 8-12 hours.
-Below are examples of the first 100 epochs for the upper and lower leg.
+Below are examples of 36 different patches with augmentation selected from the same dataset.
 The resulting segmentations from both networks are displayed.
+The training for the upper leg is shown below.

 {% include page-image im_id="augmentation" %}
+{% include page-image im_id="train" %}

 ## Using SegmentData as a Script